radium006/CityStats/README.md

 </ul>

 <h2>Operation</h2>
 <p>This application requires an API key from Numbeo, a statistical API source.
-The API key used to develop this application is not included in this repository</p>
+The API key used to develop this application is not included in this repository

+<p>An Axios client file will need to be added.
+Below will be the exact format that the file should look like for correct operation</p>

+<p>INSERT AXIOS CLIENT</p>